bankolejohn/bankolejohn/README.md

 - **Continuous Integration/Delivery:** Experience with setting up and optimizing CI/CD pipelines.
 - **Containerization:** Familiar with Docker for containerization and basic usage of Kubernetes.
 - **Cloud Technologies:** Worked with cloud platforms such as AWS/Azure/GCP for deploying and managing applications.
-- **Monitoring and Logging:** Introduced monitoring solutions for improved system visibility using tools like Prometheus and ELK stack.
+- **Monitoring and Logging:** Introduced monitoring solutions for improved system visibility using tools like Prometheus, Grafana and ELK stack.

 ### 📚 Certifications